-I was born in 1981 in a little town called Dirt, Washington.
+I was born in 1981 in a small town in Washington State.
 My childhood best friend’s name was Geronimo, my favorite elementary school teacher was Mrs. Cornberry, and my mother’s maiden name is Snoddgrass.
 There.
 You now have everything you need to hack into my bank account.

 The problem with bios is the author gets tempted to spin rich and highly detailed narratives about himself, usually depicting him as Hero of the World, or Perpetual Victim.
 A better bio limits the story to things the reader might actually want to know.
 Here’s what I think you might find interesting.

 I spent my childhood in Alaska and Washington State.
 I once spent a summer out at sea on a fishing ship.
 Before I started my career, I was a burrito wrapper, carpenter, driver, barista, tire changer, and journalist.
 I once cared for iguanas, box turtles, rock toads, tree frogs, red eared sliders, green anoles, and an albino rat—all at once.